OUTLOGIC PRIVACY NOTICE

 - In the event we are not able to comply with your requests fully for any of the reasons described above, we will still explain the reasons why we could not fulfill your request.
 Certain consumers have the right to appeal our decision not to fulfill a request, and may do so by emailing our Chief Privacy Officer at Appeals@outlogic.io with the subject line “Privacy Choices Appeal”.

 - Right to Non-Discrimination:

-- If you elect to exercise your CCPA rights, we will not deny, charge different prices for, or provide a different level of quality of goods or services for that reason.
+- If you elect to exercise your CCPA, CPA, CTDPA, UCPA, or VCDPA rights, we will not deny, charge different prices for, or provide a different level of quality of goods or services for that reason.

 - Information Regarding Individuals Younger than 16 Years Old:

-- Unless we have obtained legally sufficient consent to do so, we do not knowingly sell personal information pertaining to minors younger than 16 years old who reside in California.
-In the event we learn that we have collected or sold personal information regarding such California residents, we will take reasonable steps to remove such information from our database (or we will obtain any legally required consents).
+- Unless we have obtained legally sufficient consent to do so, we do not knowingly sell personal information pertaining to minors younger than 16 years old who reside in California, Colorado, Connecticut, Utah, or Virginia.
+In the event we learn that we have collected or sold personal information regarding such residents, we will take reasonable steps to remove such information from our database (or we will obtain any legally required consents).

 - Authorized Agents:

-- You may exercise your rights under CCPA as described above by designating an agent to make requests on your behalf.
+- You may exercise your rights described above under the CCPA, CPA, CTDPA, UCPA, or VCDPA ,by designating an agent to make requests on your behalf.
 If you choose to designate an agent, we will take steps to verify both (1) your identity; and (2) that your designated agent has been authorized to make a request on your behalf by providing us with a written authorization signed by you or a copy of a valid power of attorney.